ThalesGroup/luna-kmu/README.md

-delete                          This command deletes an object digestkey                       This command return a message digest of secret key computekcv                      This command calculate the KCV of a symetric key exit                            Exit console
+delete                          This command deletes an object digestkey                       This command return a message digest of secret key computekcv                      This command calculate the KCV of a symetric key remotemzmk                      This command generate and store a payshield TMD remote MZMK derived from the input file containing tmd public key and return CSV file for TMD exit                            Exit console
 ```